-The GenSend Summer is designed to be one of the most exciting, intense, and unique student missionary experiences in North America.
+GenSend Summer is designed to be one of the most exciting, intense and unique student missionary experiences in North America.
 It immerses young adults into a context where they gain practical knowledge of the realities of missions and leadership.
-Participants will spend their time learning to live life on mission under the guidance of local practitioners, compassion ministry leaders, and church planters in a major city, on a college campus, or at a Send Relief Hub.
-While reinforcing gospel foundations and simple outreach practices, the intention of Summers is to be an extension of the local church’s planting and mercy and compassion efforts.
+Participants will spend their time learning to live life on mission under the guidance of local practitioners, compassion ministry leaders and church planters in a major city, on a college campus or at a Send Relief Ministry Center.
+While reinforcing gospel foundations and simple outreach practices, the intention of summers is to be an extension of the local church’s planting and mercy and compassion efforts.

 GenSend Summer FAQ

-What does a GenSend student do in the city?
-The short answer is learn to live your life on mission within the context of the city.
-As a part of that you will serve alongside church planters and compassion ministries to see and experience what it takes to spread Christ’s love and message of redemption to that city.
-Our hope is that you will not only be developed as a missionary but that you may also consider leveraging your life in that city for the gospel.
+What does a GenSend student do?
+The short answer is you will learn to live your life on mission in a specific context.
+You will serve alongside church planters and compassion ministries to see and experience what it takes to spread Christ’s love and message of redemption to that area.
+Our hope is that you will not only be developed as a missionary but that you may also consider leveraging your life in that area long term for the gospel.

-What are the GenSend locations for summer 2018?
-Atlanta, Boston, Calgary, Chicago, Denver, Edmonton, Montreal, New Orleans, New York, Phoenix, Portland, San Diego, Toronto, Vancouver, Washington D.C.
-We will also have GenSend at the two Send Relief Ministry Hubs in Appalachia (Ashland, Kentucky) and Clarkston, Georgia.
+What are the GenSend locations for summer 2020?
+Ashland, Atlanta, Boston, Calgary, Chicago, Clarkston, Denver, Edmonton, Los Angeles, Miami, Montreal, New Orleans, New York, Phoenix, Pittsburgh, Portland, Puerto Rico, San Diego, Salt Lake City, Toronto, Vancouver, Washington D.C.

 Can I go home during the GenSend experience?
-Only in the case of an emergency.
-You are expected to serve the entire term of GenSend, which is June 15-July 30.
+Only in the case of an emergency are you allowed to leave your assignment.
+You are expected to serve the entire term of GenSend.
 Failure to fulfill your assignment once you accept it may require you to reimburse Send Relief prepaid expenses up to $2,500.

 Can I use GenSend for class credit at my school?
 Yes.
 If your school will allow you to use the GenSend experience for class credit, we encourage you to do that.
 Check with your advisor or school’s registrar’s office for requirements.